configu/docs/CONTRIBUTING.md

       "title": "Before the overview section",
       "isOpenByDefault": false, // change to true if you want the section to be open by default "items": [
-        // add entries to pupulate the section with subpages ]
+        // add entries to populate the section with subpages ]
     },
     // an item that will lead user elsewhere from Configu's docs,